whale

 Bekomochi is a beloved local dish in the Shimokita region of Aomori Prefecture, and is said to be commonly eaten mainly during seasonal celebrations

-It is said that the name "Bekomochi" comes from "Kujira (Kujira) Mochi" (whale rice cake), and is a soft rice cake made from glutinous rice and non-glutinous rice flour, sweetened with sugar.
-Originally, it only came in two colors, white and black, but nowadays many "Bekomochi" have painted patterns on them, and they look so beautiful they are like works of art.
+"Bekomochi" is said to originate from "kujira (kujira) mochi" (whale rice cake), and it is a soft rice cake made from glutinous rice and non-glutinous rice flour, sweetened with sugar.
+Originally, it only came in two colors, white and black, butnowadays many "bekomochi" have patterns that look like paintings, and their appearance is very beautiful,like a work of art.

 However, while Bekomochi continues to evolve daily while preserving its traditions, the reality is that there are fewer people making it